 Draw a Line Under It

-Both artists, Sam Hamper and Edmund Spencer, are primarily painters, while also working across printmaking, drawing, sculpture, installation, and photography.
-Together, they presented Draw a Line Under It, an exhibition focused on concluding a series of artworks that had been ongoing for too long, dedicating a week to resolving and ultimately removing them from their studios.
+In our last takeover of 2025, Sam Hamper and Edmund Spencer presented Draw a Line Under It, an exhibition focused on concluding a series of artworks that had been ongoing for too long, dedicating a week to resolving and ultimately removing them from their studios.

 Working independently within the space, the exhibition took the form of a seven-day live performance with continuous audience access, culminating in an open viewing.
-It explored ideas of closure and new beginnings, experimentation, public exposure, and the process of finalising unresolved work—embracing, at times, a Sisyphean repetition.
+Both are primarily painters, also working across printmaking, drawing, sculpture, installation, and photography.
+The exhibition saw them both explore ideas of closure and new beginnings, experimentation, public exposure, and the process of finalising unresolved work—embracing, at times, a Sisyphean repetition.

-Having both come to painting later in their practices, the artists reflected on the tendency to endlessly rework pieces.
+Having both come to painting later in their practices, Hamper and Spencer used their time in the gallery to reflect on a tendency to endlessly rework pieces.
 Through this exhibition, they confronted that impulse—acknowledging when enough is enough and making a decisive break.
 Draw a Line Under It became a statement on vulnerability, the challenge of rectifying perceived mistakes, and the need to let go of work that lingers unresolved in the studio.

 Video and Photography credit: Sam Hamper and Artloud